GenesysCloudBlueprints/web-messaging-chatbot-with-knowledge-base/blueprint/index.md

 2. Remember that if you update the names for the resources in the `terraform/architect/modules/flows` folder, you will need to update the names where appropriate in the YAML files used for Architect flow creation in the same folder.

-#### Run Terraform for knowledge base creation and indexing
+#### Run Terraform for resource creation

 With set up out of the way, you can now create the resources.

-1. Set the working directory to the `terraform/knowledge` folder
+1. Set the working directory to the `terraform` folder
 2. Run `terraform init` - This initializes the working directory it prepares it for use with Terraform
 3. Run `terraform plan` - This creates an execution plan, letting you preview the changes that will be made by the next `terraform apply` command.
 The preview includes the number of resources to be added, changed, and removed.
 Review the changes before moving on.
 4. Run `terraform apply --auto-approve` - This creates the resources outlined in the plan.
 Upon completion, the output should be logs of the run along with the number of objects successfully created by Terraform.
 Keep these points in mind:
+5. Verify that a new folder `web` is created with two files, `index.html` and `server.py`

 *  This project assumes you are running using a local Terraform backing state.
 This means that the `tfstate` files will be created in the same folder where you ran the project.
 Terraform does not recommend using local Terraform backing state files unless you run from a desktop and are comfortable with the deleted files.

-* As long as your local Terraform backing state projects are kept, you can tear down the blueprint in question by changing to the `terraform/knowledge` folder and issuing a `terraform destroy --auto-approve` command.
+* As long as your local Terraform backing state projects are kept, you can tear down the blueprint in question by changing to the `terraform` folder and issuing a `terraform destroy --auto-approve` command.
 This destroys all objects currently managed by the local Terraform backing state.

-#### Train and publish the knowledge base

-Before creating the remaining Architect resources, it's necessary to train and publish the knowledge base.

-1. Open a browser window and navigate to the [Knowledge Workbench](https://apps.mypurecloud.com/knowledge-workbench/#/knowledgeBases)
-2. In the table, click on the the knowledge base created in the previous step to navigate to the knowledge base's page.
-3. In the upper right corner, click "Train" and wait for training to complete
-4. In the upper right corner, click "Publish" to the publish the knowledge base

-#### Run Terraform for Architect resource creation

-The next step is create the inbound message flow, the bot, the web configuration, and the web deployment.

-1. Set the working directory to the `terraform/architect` folder
-2. Run `terraform init` - This initializes the working directory it prepares it for use with Terraform
-3. Run `terraform plan` - This creates an execution plan, letting you preview the changes that will be made by the next `terraform apply` command.
-The preview includes the number of resources to be added, changed, and removed.
-Review the changes before moving on.
-4. Run `terraform apply --auto-approve` - This creates the resources outlined in the plan.
-Upon completion, the output should be logs of the run along with the number of objects successfully created by Terraform.
-5. Verify that a new folder `web` is created with two files, `index.html` and `server.py`

 #### Test the deployment